 He also serves as the director for the Robert H. Brethen Operations Management Institute.
-Most recently he was elected as the MSOM Executive Vice President (EVP) and President-Elect by the Manufacturing and Service Operations Management Society (MSOM).
-In the next two years, Kazaz will serve for one year as the EVP and Deputy President and then assume the MSOM President role.
+Most recently he was elected as the MSOM Executive Vice President (EVP) and President-Elect by The Manufacturing and Service Operations Management Society (MSOM).
+In the next two years, Burak will serve for one year as the EVP and Deputy President and then assume the MSOM President role.
 Being elected to this position is the ultimate recognition and honor the MSOM Society bestows on trusted leading academics.
-Of course, with this position comes great responsibilities, which Kazaz will undoubtedly meet with great success.
+Of course, with this position come great responsibilities, which Burak will undoubtedly meet with great success.
 MSOM is one of the largest societies within the Institute for Operations Research and Management Sciences (INFORMS).
 He is the first from the Whitman School to hold a leadership position at either MSOM or INFORMS.

-“The INFORMS memberships consists of scholars from around the world, including business school faculty, engineers, mathematicians, information scientists and analytics experts.
+“The INFORMS memberships consists of scholars from around the world, as well as business school faculty, engineers, mathematicians, information scientists and analytics experts.
 Some of the members are even Nobel laureates,” says Kazaz.
 “I am very honored to represent the Whitman School as I take on this role.”

 In addition, Kazaz has used his research to cast a bright spotlight on the Whitman School over the past year-and-a-half, as he shares his knowledge on a variety of topics—from the COVID-19 vaccine supply chain to wine analytics—with students, the University community and the national media.